strongloop-community/babel-example-webpack-isomorphic/article.md

 ## A common module system

 Node has a nice established module system.
 Browsers... well not so much.
-If we want to share code that uses `require('lodash')` with the browser, we have to teach it some tricks.
-This is where Webpack enters in.
+If we want to share code that uses `require('lodash')` (the common way to use modules in Node) with the browser, we have to teach the browser some tricks.
+This is where [webpack][20] enters in.

 Webpack makes client-side development more "Node-like" with the same module system[^2] semantics.
 This is important because if we are to share code, we want a `require` (or ES6 `import`) statement to resolve the same way.
-It also exposes Node globals as well to keep things familiar (like `global` and `Buffer`).
+It also exposes Node globals (properties and methods on Node's `global` object) as well to keep things familiar (like `process` and `Buffer`).

 But client-side development isn't just JavaScript.
 It's CSS; it's images; it's HTML; it's a lot of things.
-Webpack understands those dependencies too and let's you `require` them using *loaders* which we'll come back to in a bit.
+Webpack understands those dependencies too and let's you `require` them using *loaders*.
+We'll come back to that in a bit.

 ## 3rd-party isomorphic modules